ghobeika/secrets_api/README.md

 The api will be hosted at localhost:8443, all endpoints are just routes off /.
 You can use postman or well formed curl requests to test the API.

+##A deployment
+NOTE: it is deployed at https://45.55.185.21 on port 443 as well You can totally DDOS this server as there's no limit to how many accounts you can request.
+Please don't